wunderbaum/TM1638JaroMQTTRemote/README.md

 Based on the famous TM1638plus-library by Gavin Lyons https://github.com/gavinlyonsrepo/TM1638plus

 For each shutter, two buttons are used.
 Up and down.
 If the shutter is in motion, it stops when you press the button again.
+You can send messages to the display via MQTT, (default topic: TM1638/message).
+You can adjust brightness in 8 steps via topic TM1638/brightness

+For testing purpose, the display shows the pressed button and its send out on the serial port.
+Feel free to comment it out when its working for you.

 Connect:
 <pre>